tuva-health/tuva/README.md

 # The Tuva Project

 ## 🔗  Quick Links
+- [Knowledge Base](https://thetuvaproject.com/): Learn about claims data fundamentals and how to do claims data analytics
 - [Docs](https://tuva-health.github.io/the_tuva_project/#!/overview): Learn about the Tuva Project data model
-- [Knowledge Base](https://thetuvaproject.com/docs/intro): Learn about claims data fundamentals and how to do claims data analytics

 <br/><br/>

 ## 🧰  What is the Tuva Project?

-The Tuva Project is a collection of dbt packages that clean and transform healthcare claims data so that it's ready for analytics.
+The Tuva Project a package that clean and transform healthcare claims data so that it's ready for analytics.
 Currently, the Tuva Project consists of the following 7 dbt packages, each of which is a separate GitHub repository.
 This repository is the main dbt package you use to run any one or all of the packages below:

 - [data_profiling](https://github.com/tuva-health/data_profiling): Runs data quality tests to check for common problems specific to healthcare claims data.
 - [claims_preprocessing](https://github.com/tuva-health/claims_preprocessing): Groups overlapping claims into a single encounter, assigns every claim to 1 of 15 different encounter types and populates core data tables.